awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplify-app-customrule.md

 ## Properties<a name="aws-properties-amplify-app-customrule-properties"></a>

 `Condition`  <a name="cfn-amplify-app-customrule-condition"></a>
- The condition for a URL rewrite or redirect rule, e\.g\. country code\.
+ The condition for a URL rewrite or redirect rule, such as a country code\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)